ShailyRoy/creating_synthatic_data_and_visualization/readme.md

 - Parsing and processing hierarchical data.
 - Visualizing hierarchical relationships with a **Tree Layout**.
 - Dynamically generating and visualizing a **Force-Directed Graph** for selected nodes.
-- Adding interactivity with tooltips, transitions, and highlighting.

 ## Dataset Instructions